Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "Sounds rather creepy," Rose said.
 "Like, you have no choice but to be happy, else your whole house powers down."

 "The Ilzaya are a pre-electricity civilization, Rose," the Doctor chuckled.
-"By 'energy source' it's mostly oil for lamps and kerosene."
+"By 'energy source' it's mostly oil for lamps."

 "How'd they send the distress call then?"

 "They didn't actually send it— I'm assuming they wrote it down enough times for the TARDIS to pick up on it.
 S'the best they can do, at any rate— haven't even got a cross-country transmitter, let alone a subspace transmitter.
-Like, think early Victorian times, almost, except instead of swords they have—"
+Like, think High Middle Ages, almost, except instead of swords they have—"

-There was a flurry of loud shouts, incoherent while jumbled together, and suddenly there were sharpened sticks pointed at their throats.
-Jack was even being pushed to the ground behind them, his wrists bound behind him with vine.
+There was a flurry of loud, incoherent shouts, and suddenly there were sharpened sticks pointed at their throats.
+Jack was even being pushed to the ground behind them, his wrists bound behind him with vines.

 "They have spears?"
 Rose finished for him, as she and the Doctor released their hands to raise them in the air.